hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_examples/_example_driver.md

 **Variables:**

-- `MODE = 'dev'`: This variable likely controls configuration settings, like logging levels or alternative behavior, potentially used in a production or development environment.
+- ``: This variable likely controls configuration settings, like logging levels or alternative behavior, potentially used in a production or development environment.

 **Potential Errors/Improvements:**